-California Health & Safety Code 11366 HS makes it a crime to operate or maintain any place for the purpose of unlawfully selling or giving away illegal controlled substances.1 This crime is often referred to informally as “operating a drug house.”
+California Health & Safety Code 11366 HS makes it a crime to operate or maintain any place for the purpose of unlawfully selling or giving away illegal controlled substances.
+This crime is often referred to informally as “operating a drug house.”
 Prosecutors can charge the offense as a misdemeanor or a felony, and a conviction carries a sentence of up to 3 years in jail.

 Operating a drug house is frequently charged along with related California drug crimes such as: